cjstoddard/Deathbringer/README.md

 FreeBasic is available at https://www.freebasic.net/.
 To compile under FreeBasic, use the folowing;

-fbc -lang qb deathbringer.bas -x binaries/deathbringer
+fbc -lang qb deathbringer.bas -x deathbringer

 I am aware this is really bad code.
 I originally wrote this program back in the early 90's to roll up D&D characters.
 While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old school coding because it goes along with the old school feel of the Deathbringer RPG.